 So, this is by far the hardest change to make.
 Truly, most of us have been able to eat practically whatever we wanted for years without any major consequences.
 Sure, we may not have been suitable for being a bikini model, but we were okay with how we looked…until we reached that over 40 era.

-Now, we are realizing processed foods and sugar just can’t be a staple in our daily nutrition if we want to be okay with how we feel and how we look.
+Now, we are realizing processed foods and sugar just can’t be a staple in our daily nutrition if we want to be okay with our health, how we feel and how we look.
+Make the commitment to yourself to cut the junk foods out for your longterm health.

 After we begin the battle between menopause and weight loss, the sacrifice has to be food.
 But it’s not as bad as you think.
 Once you transition over to the healthy side, you’ll wonder how you survived all of those years on junk and won’t ever look back!